 In response to opinions obtained through engagement with stakeholders outside the Company, Mazda has taken the following specific action in FY March 2014.

-- In response to customers' requests for more detailed information on "Mazda design," Mazda held events to strengthen two-way communication, with a focus on Mazda's design concept of "Kodo" (the Soul of Motion).
+- In response to customers' requests for more detailed information on "Mazda design," Mazda held events to strengthen two-way communication, with a focus on Mazda's design concept of "KODO-Soul of Motion".
 Specifically, conventional environmental and safety technology-related events were used to offer in-depth information about Mazda design and production technology through interactive communication.

 - In response to an opinion that Mazda's social contribution activities should be more largely made known to the public, Mazda has continued efforts to disclose Company information proactively, through its sustainability report, SNS, social contribution activities reports and news brief.